-The ground around the 147-yard par 3 thirteenth is flat, but you wouldn’t know that by looking at the immediate surroundings of the green.
+The ground around the 134-meter (147-yard) par 3 thirteenth is flat, but you wouldn’t know that by looking at the immediate surroundings of the green.
 There is one deep bunker on the left, and 3 more on the right.
 Mr. Morcom utilized the dirt that was dug out by hand to build the green, creating an extremely undulating surface.

-While the thirteenth may just be a short iron from the tee, the green has a high center that slopes down towards the perimeters.
+While the thirteenth may just be a short iron from the tee, the green has a high center that slopes down toward the perimeters.
 This makes the putting surface much smaller than it is.
 I hit a good 9-iron that landed pin high but tricked off the steep back.
 As I made my way around to the rear of the green, I was confounded with a difficult decision.
-Faced with a shot that had to travel up the steep slope, I would then need to stop it before running past the pin and down the other side.
+Faced with a shot that had to travel up a steep slope, I would then need to stop it before running past the pin and down the other side.
 I settled on putter.
 Worried about running my ball past the hole, I didn’t even make it to the top of the crest.
 From nearly the exact same location, I made sure my next shot did but walked away with double.